koenrane/KR-new-site/content/to-what-extent-is-gpt-3-capable-of-reasoning.md

 >
 > You pause for a moment. "**What would Bob say, though?"**
 >
-> "Bob says he didn't understand it," Hawking replies. \[_Only about 30% of GPT-3's responses were decent; the rest were either non-sequiturs or very incorrect._\]
+> "Bob says he didn't understand it," Hawking replies. \[_Only about 30% of GPT-3's responses were decent; the rest were either non-sequiturs or incorrect._\]
 >
 > \[...\] "Bob wouldn't say anything, because Bob has no idea what the book says," Hawking replies.
 >